bellingcat/EDGAR/README.md

 ## Table of Cleaned Financial Data

 I've built a table containing most income statement, balance sheet, and cash flow statement data for every company traded publicly in the U.S. This table is updated periodically, and [available here for download as a .CSV file](https://edgar.marketinference.com/).
-You can open this file in EXCEL, use it as a data source for your own code, or use my simple Python script to access time series for the desired data points.
+You can open this file in Excel, use it as a data source for your own code, or use my simple Python script to access time series for the desired data points.

 The current table is created by the following method: